 Operation of the 8092 TeleProgrammer is sequenced by an internally stored program.
 This program, as well as the data being processed, is contained in the high-speed, random-access storage.
 An instruction is an 8-bit word comprising a 6-bit function code, F, and a 2-bit code Tag register reference, T. Program modifications are accomplished and operands are manipulated by memory or indirect addressing through use of T.

 The 8092 is constructed in a stand-up cabinet 68 3/4 inches high.
-Operation requires power of a maximum of 850 watts, and a normal room temperature not exceeding 100 degrees F.
+Operating requirements are a maximum of 850 watts of 110 volt, 60 cycle power, and a normal room temperature not exceeding 100 degrees F.